The Ultimate Guide to Cutting Your College Costs

 Compare Housing Options

 Compare the cost of living on vs. off campus to ensure you’re making the most affordable choice of housing.
-Some schools, like USF, do not require students to live on campus even in their first year.
-This may help you save money depending on if it's more expensive to live on vs. off campus.
+Depending on where you live, on-campus costs can sometimes be cheaper because it’s all-inclusive.
 If you choose to live off-campus, consider living with roommates to lessen the burden of rent.

 Plan Your Path to Graduation